 Erikka C. Durdle

-Her debut novel, American Pansori, follows a daughter who travels to Korea to understand the mother she thought she knew — and discovers her inheritance is not what she expected.
+Erikka is a graduate of Southern New Hampshire University's Mountainview MFA where she received the program's Safford Book Prize for best Fiction thesis and the Lynn Safford Memorial Prize.
+She has just completed the manuscript of her debut novel, American Pansori, a story about a daughter who must travel to Korea to understand the mother she thought she knew, and discover her inheritance isn't what she expected.
 The manuscript is complete and seeking representation.

-She is a classically trained musician and a lifelong reader.
+Erikka is a half-Korean American, and a classically-trained violinist and pianist.
 She lives somewhere in the Deep South with her husband, her son, a thirteen-year-old beagle mutt, and a two-year-old husky.

 Contact the Author